 Nilgiri black tea is a fragrant, floral tea from the mountains of South India.
 In the 1980s, Nilgiri teas suffered from major quality issues, but in recent years, the black teas from this region have vastly improved and earned a spot on the world stage.

 Nilgiri black teas are exceptional when served iced with a little sugar or honey and a wedge of lemon.
-I recommend using a Nilgiri black tea as the base for me Watermelon Iced Tea Recipe.
+You can use Nilgiri black tea as the base for watermelon iced tea.

 08 of 10

 Bai Lin Gong Fu is a nuanced, flavorful, handmade black tea that is rare even in its homeland of China.
 It can be brewed multiple times in the gong fu style of tea brewing.
 If you can get your hands on some, it's well worth a try!Continue to 9 of 10 below.